davideastmond/newsaggregator/readme.md

 ### About

-App that will allow user to enter a date and a topic.
+- Using date and topics.
 The app will query a news API on the backend and then return a list of articles and links to the user.
+- Currently coding to allow for logins and authentication and custom topics.

 ### Future Features